vertmac/designmodo-startup_framework-rails/README.md

 ## Thanks to
-The idea generated from Forums where questions were raise in regards to startup-framework and rails integration.
+The idea generated from [StackOverFlow](http://stackoverflow.com/questions/23331056/designmodos-startup-framework-kit-with-ruby-on-rails/) where this particular question was raised in regards to startup-framework and rails integration.

 ##Queries
-In case of queries please contact info@vertmac.com
+In case of queries please contact roney.baneree@vertmac.com

 ## Contributing